I am a member of NAPS:

 Please let us know as soon as possible if you change your postal address or your email address.

-If you have registered for Online Communications you can now inform us of address changes online rather than in the post.
+If you have registered for Online Communications you can inform us of address changes online rather than in the post.
 Simply login to Mybapension online and click on ‘Change postal address’ in the ‘My account’ panel on the home page of ‘Your benefits online’.
 If you have not registered for online communications you can do so at any time by clicking on ‘register’ at the top of the screen.
+You’ll need to enter the password you received from us in the post.
+If you no longer have this, please call the Pensions Team on 020 8538 2100 (9am to 1pm, Monday-Friday).

 Address changes can also be accepted in writing with a signature (our address is on the Contact us page).
 Please quote your pension number (which is the same as your old BA staff number) in all correspondence.
 For security reasons address changes cannot generally be accepted by email.Close